giantswarm/handbook/content/docs/product/docs/_index.md

 Changes to the docs content should be merged as soon as the content is relevant for users.

-If a PR adds content for a new function that is not yet available to users, the docs pull request **should not be merged**.
+If a PR adds content for a new function that is not yet available to users, the docs pull request **should not be merged** and therefore remain marked as draft while it is not ready.

 ### Adding content